 In this blog, we’ll cover how to increase the chances of an IPO allotment, along with the key factors that influence the process and the common mistakes investors should avoid.

-Here are some of the ways you can use to maximise your chances of getting an IPO allotment:
+Here are some of the ways you can use to maximise your chances of getting IPO allotment:

 One of the best ways to increase your application count is by opening a demat account of an eligible family member and use for applying.
 Each application must be linked to a unique PAN number.
 It is important to remember that multiple applications from the same PAN will lead to rejection.